mohanish12/pythonScripts/README.md

 - full_name: the title, first, middle, and last names, with a space between each pair of strings
 - short_name: the first letter of the first name, a space, and their last name

+## FancyNames.py
+The script contains a function called fancy_me which takes as input a list of strings each representing a full name in the format "First Middle Last".
+It returns a single string formatting that list of names in fancy style like this - F. M. Last.
+Each individual name is the first initial, then a period, then a space, then the second initial, then a  period, then a space, then the last name, then a comma.
+There is no comma after the last name in the list.